kunkliricsi/Scripts_to_ease_my_life/README.md

 Generally, these are the scripts I wrote and use everyday to make my life a little less painful

 #### Spotify Opener
-A bash script that does the following:
-  * Opens spotify if it is not opened already then starts playing music
-  * If spotify is open it acts as atraditional Play/Pause button
+A bash script that opens Spotify if it's not opened already and acts as a traditional Play/Pause button if it's open.

-I used the script to bind it to my Audio Play/Pause button.
+I bound the script to the Audio Play/Pause button.